Cyb3rC3lt/Cyb3rC3lt.github.io/_posts/2022-04-30-ics-courses.md

 ---

 Although I'm currently swamped with trying to pass the OSCP I think these are the courses that I've found online that I'd love to attend.
+They wouldn't be beginner courses and you'd need to have some background knowledge in IT I would suggest.

 The first one is reasonably priced given the membership options but the other 2 are kinda pricey.
 With the SANS one you do get a working PLC to take home though!